asvd/helios-merge/README.md

 module format.
-This tool can be used to prepare a library internally managed as several Helios Kernel modules to release as a plain JavaScript file (suitable for using without Helios Kernel), or to simply get a bundled module suitable for further minimizaiton. `helios-merge` is based upon the [Esprima](https://github.com/ariya/esprima) and [Escodegen](https://github.com/Constellation/escodegen) projects.
+This tool can be used to prepare a library internally managed as several Helios Kernel modules to release as a plain JavaScript file (suitable for using without Helios Kernel), or to simply get a bundled module prepared for further minimizaiton. `helios-merge` is based upon the [Esprima](https://github.com/ariya/esprima) and [Escodegen](https://github.com/Constellation/escodegen) projects.